Egyptian Pound (EGP)

 ** There is a minimum and a maximum salary cap for calculating social security contributions, which are set at EGP 1,400 and EGP 9,400 per month.
 The government has announced to increase the minimum and maximum salary caps by 15% each year until 2028.
 The changes enter into effect on 1 January each year.
 In 2023, the minimum cap will be EGP 1,700 and the maximum cap EGP 10,900.

-Employees who have completed their first year of service are entitled to 21 paid vacation days per year.
+Employees who have completed 6 months of service are entitled to 21 paid vacation days per year.
 During the first year of employment, the employee’s leave entitlement is calculated on a prorated basis.
-After 10 years of service, the employee’s annual leave entitlement increases to 30 years.
+After 10 years of service, the employee’s annual leave entitlement increases to 30 days.
 Employees over 50 also get 30 days of paid leave per year.

 Female employees are entitled to 90 days of fully paid maternity leave if they have worked for their current employer for at least 10 continuous months.
 Maternity leave can start before the expected date of birth, but this is not mandatory.
 During the first 45 days after the delivery, however, the employee is not allowed to work.